sparkfun/OpenLog_Artemis_Geophone_Logger/HOOKUP.md

 Now insert your microSD card into the socket on the back of the OLA.
 The card clicks into place.

-You can use any size card, formatted with Fat16, Fat32 or exFat.
+You can use any size card formatted with Fat16, Fat32 or exFat.
 But if you are going to be logging a lot of data then a larger card is recommended.

 ## Install the OLA geophone logger firmware